-Spinoza’s views on necessity and possibility, which he claimed were the “principal basis” of his Ethics (Ep75), have been less than well-received by his readers, to put it mildly.
+Spinoza’s views on necessity and possibility, which he claimed were the “principal foundation” of his Ethics (Ep75), have been less than well received by his readers, to put it mildly.
 From Spinoza’s contemporaries to our own, readers of the Ethics have denounced Spinoza’s views on modality as metaphysically confused at best, ethically nihilistic at worst.
-But to express matters this way implies that there is a consensus on Spinoza’s metaphysics of modality and that interpreters differ only to the extent to which they distance themselves from his outrageous position.
-Of course, a cursory reading of certain passages of the Ethics supports the belief that, if Spinoza is clear anywhere, it is surely in his views of necessity and contingency.
-After all, this is the philosopher who claimed that “in nature there is nothing contingent, but all things have been determined from the necessity of the divine nature to exist and produce an effect in a certain way” (EIp29) and that “things could have been produced by God in no other way, and in no other order than they have been produced” (EIp33).
-Passages such as these suggest prima facie that Spinoza was a necessitarian, according to whom falsity and impossibility are co-extensive.
+However, expressing matters this way implies that there is a consensus about Spinoza’s metaphysics of modality and that interpreters differ only to the extent to which they distance themselves from his outrageous position.
+A cursory reading of certain passages of the Ethics supports the belief that, if Spinoza is clear anywhere, it is surely in his views of necessity and contingency.
+After all, this is the philosopher who claims that “in nature there is nothing contingent, but all things have been determined from the necessity of the divine nature to exist and produce an effect in a certain way” (Ip29) and that “things could have been produced by God in no other way, and in no other order than they have been produced” (Ip33).
+Passages such as these suggest that Spinoza was a necessitarian, according to whom falsity and impossibility are co-extensive.
 The actual world, we might now say, is the only possible world.
 Events could not, in the strongest sense of that expression, have gone any differently than they in fact have gone.

 And yet, such a picture of the interpretive landscape would be quite misleading.
-Spinoza studies have seen a renaissance of interest in his views on modality, spawning in recent years many full-length articles devoted to his modal views, plus the customary chapter devoted to modality in the numerous book-length treatments of Spinoza in the same time frame — not to mention the scattered discussions and exchanges in articles and books dedicated to other topics in Spinoza.
-From this boon of research and interest (relative to Spinoza studies), considerable disagreement has emerged about just what Spinoza’s modal commitments are.
-Much of this disagreement stems, in part, from larger interpretive disagreements about more general aspects of Spinoza’s metaphysics.
-Hence by examining Spinoza’s views on modality, we will also explore in greater detail a number of his most central metaphysical commitments.
+Spinoza studies have seen a renaissance of interest in his views on modality, spawning in recent years many articles and chapters devoted to his modal views.
+From this boon of research and interest (relative to Spinoza studies), considerable disagreement has emerged about Spinoza’s modal commitments.
+Much of this disagreement stems from larger interpretive disagreements about Spinoza’s metaphysics.
+By examining Spinoza’s views on modality, we will also explore several of his most central metaphysical views.

 - Other Internet Resources